 It’s expensive, it’s time-consuming, and it’s impractical.

+You just need to find a way of distinguishing online hating and dealing with it.
 Unfortunately, there are few existing systems in place for Bulgarian media outlets.
 It means that many businesses resort to ineffective methods.

+Human intervention is one such option.
+But it’s simply not sustainable, and few social media platforms or outlets will consider it a viable use of their resources.
 It’s also fallible.
 Unless those human moderators have been briefed on all slang terms and phrases, they can’t catch everything and some hateful comments will slip through the net.

 There are automated solutions built into existing forums and comment sections.
 However, these are designed to detect certain words and phrases.
 They are effective if you want to keep obscenities out of your community, but they don’t work for hate speech.

 A commenter doesn’t need to resort to using bad language to say something hurtful and insidious.
 By the same token, bad language can also be seen in many harmless comments.
+The obvious solution is to use a model that blends automation and human interaction.
+And that’s where we come in.

 At Identrics, we use a human-in-the-loop hate speech detection model.